Tallinn, Estonia

 Plenty of interest in the town

 Located under the 12th Century Raekoda (Town Hall) building in the main square of Old Town Tallinn, Kolmas Dragon (or the Third Dragon) is a small medieval-themed tavern.
 Often referred to as Ill Draakon.
-Whilst it was not serving food at the time we visited and the staff were very polite, when the tavern is in full swing its very different and fun.
+Unfortunately the inn was not serving food at the time we visited but the staff were very polite.
+When the tavern is in full swing its very different and fun.
 The photo opportunities were fun though.

 Serving Wench in the Bar